00Julian00/Voice-Analysis-Toolkit/README.md

 - speechbrain

 ## How to Use
-Create a new instance of the Transcriptor class.
+Create a new instance of the VoiceAnalysis class.

 Call `transcriptionGenerator = transcriptor.start()` to start the transcription and receive a generator that continuously yields an array of the words, timestamps of the current sentence spoken by the user and voice embeddings contained in the "Word" class.
 If a sentence is finished, it will yield this sentence, until the user starts speaking again, at which point it will yield the progress of the next sentence.